 The Emotional Meaning: Anxiety, Fear, and Stress

-- Anxiety and Fear: If you’re feeling overwhelmed by life—work stress, money worries, family drama—that pressure has to go somewhere.
+- Anxiety and Fear: If you’re overwhelmed by life—work stress, money worries, family drama—that pressure has to go somewhere.
 Your subconscious turns that vague feeling of dread into a concrete, scary image: a snake.
 The bite is the physical manifestation of your anxiety.

 The Two Sides of the Coin: Positive vs. Negative Meanings